YOURLS/awesome/README.md

 - [ShortShort](https://bitbucket.org/abaumg/yourls-shortshort/) - Checks if a URL is already shortened (e.g. t.co, bit.ly, youtu.be) to avoid nested shortened links.
 - [Show Git Branch](https://github.com/ozh/show-git-branch) - Using YOURLS on a dev box under Git?
 Show the current branch in page footer.
 - [SimpleDB Clickqueue](https://github.com/ianbarber/Yourls-SimpleDB-Clickqueue) - Queue clicks to Amazon SimpleDB before processing.
 This allows using a regular MySQL store even in the face of a high frequency of writes, without concern of connection limit overflow.
 Clicks are inserted later into the database via an import job.
-- [Simple Charset](https://github.com/giveforward/yourls-simplecharset) - Define a custom character set for your short URLs (for instance to generate shorturls only using letters "23456bcdefxyz")
 - [Skimlinks](http://www.mattytemple.com/2010/12/yourls-plugin-skimlinks/) - Push all links through Skimlinks to automatically embed affiliate codes
 - [Snapshot](https://github.com/joshp23/YOURLS-Snapshot) - Visual preview plugin with image caching powered by PhantomJS.
-- [YOURLS Social Toolbar](http://technicalnotebook.com/wiki/display/DEV/YourLS+Social+Toolbar) - A fork of the official sample toolbar plugin, with alternative display for Youtube videos.
 - [YOURLS SQLite](https://github.com/ozh/yourls-sqlite) - SQLite driver for YOURLS
 - [Static Titles](https://github.com/softius/yourls-static-titles) - Provide two options to avoid the network traffic when retrieving URL titles.
 - [SSL for SSL](https://github.com/tipichris/ssl4ssl) - Generates SSL short links if the original link was SSL.